Find answers to common freight questions.

 2 Types of Freight Shipping:

-- Less-than-truckload (LTL) – LTL Shipping involves the transporting of smaller freight that doesn’t need to take up an entire semi-trailer.
-The cargo being transported can usually fit on just a few pallets that can then be consolidated onto one single truck with other, unrelated, shipments.
+1. Less-than-truckload (LTL) – LTL Shipping involves transporting smaller freight that doesn’t need to take up an entire semi-trailer.
+The transported cargo can usually fit on just a few pallets and then be consolidated onto one truck with other unrelated shipments.

-- Full Truckload (TL) – FTL Shipping involves the transportation of a full truckload of freight, usually from one location and one single business or entitiy.
-Many large businesses and enterprises have more complex supply chains that need truckload services.
-FreightCenter is one of the only third-party logistics providers who will bring you instant truckload rates, so that you can get your shipping needs handled in minutes.
+2. Full Truckload (TL) – FTL Shipping involves the transportation of a whole truckload of freight, usually from one location and one single business or entity.
+Many large companies and enterprises have more complex supply chains that need truckload services.
+FreightCenter is one of the only third-party logistics providers that will bring you instant truckload rates so you can handle your shipping needs in minutes.

 There are several steps involved in freight shipping, including packing your cargo, getting a freight quote, and creating a bill of lading.
-By using a third-party logistics provider (or freight broker), you’ll save time and money.
+You’ll save time and money by using a third-party logistics provider (or freight broker).

 Freight is any shipment that weighs over 150 lbs.
-“Freight shipping” is the transportation of any goods, commodities, and cargo in bulk, by ship, aircraft, truck or intermodal (via train and road).
+“Freight shipping” is the transportation of any goods, commodities, and cargo in bulk by ship, aircraft, truck, or intermodal (via train and road).
 Freight can be transported domestically or internationally by land, air, or sea.
 Any items that cannot be shipped via parcel or ground shipping will have to be shipped via freight.
 This includes items that may not be that heavy but are too long or wide for parcel shipping.